xmartlabs/fountain/README.md

 Additionally, there are other response types that can be used when the service provides more information in the response.

-##### List Response with Entity Count

-Used when the service provides the amount of entities.
+`ListResponseWithEntityCount`: Used when the service provides the amount of entities.

 ```kotlin
 interface ListResponseWithEntityCount<T> : ListResponse<T> {